 The initial advocate training is 2 hours and will provide trainees with the tools to recognize and combat micro-aggressions in their daily work life.
 No specific additional time commitment is required.
 For those with a desire to expand their involvement with the Advocates training, Senior Advocate positions will be available for those who are interested in taking on the role of training future groups of Advocates.

-If you or someone you know would be a great TIGER Advocate, please spread the word and fill out registration form here for a training opportunity on April 20th, 2018 from 10am-12pm in Lehotsky 285.
+If you or someone you know would be a great TIGER Advocate, please spread the word and fill out registration form here for a training opportunity on Friday November 16th, 2018 from 1-3pm in 538 Edwards Hall.
 In a brief session you will learn the basics of how to recognize micro- and macro-level biases and be empowered to intervene when such bias occurs.

 - Senior Advocates

 For more information please contact the program lead: Dr. Melissa Vogel